guifel/nocust-client-doc/README.md

 `supportedTokenArray` will contain an array of ERC-20 smart-contract addresses available for use.

 The address at index 0 is the address of the NOCUST smart-contract.
-This simply means that the hub support Ether transfers.
+This simply means that the hub supports Ether transfers.